raysan5/custom_game_engines/README.md

 Some points to consider:

  - The line between what can be considered an engine or a framework or just a library could be blurry.
-Not all engines have a set of tooling for easy interaction
+Note that not all engines have a set of tooling for easy interaction!
  - Most of the engines listed here have been developed along the years with multiple iterations and multiple videogames, those engines have gone through several versions or even complete (or semi-complete) rewrites from scratch, with a consequent engine name change.
 Also, important to note, most of those engines use numerous middleware for specific functionalities (Platform, Physics, Network, Vegetation, UI, Rendering, Audio...).
  - About the employees count, take it with a grain of salt, it was updated with aproximate numbers from 2020 (checked on the companies websites, Wikipedia or LinkedIn).
- -

 ## AAA Engines: The BIG Companies

 Below list is for **very big corporations**, sometimes with complex corporate structures with several divisions (not only focused on videogames) and various studios/subsidiaries developing games.
 Some of those companies work with multiple engines, not only custom ones but also licensed ones.